 This page contains brief information about oxaliplatin and a collection of links to more information about the use of this drug, research results, and ongoing clinical trials.

 Oxaliplatin is approved to be used with other drugs to treat:

-- Colorectal cancer that is advanced or has recurred (come back).
+- Colorectal cancer that is advanced.